Some of our Main Cases at a Glance

 Achievements: The migration was successfully completed in 79 days.
 We helped reduce project execution times and was more scalable and flexible than Whirlpool’s former IT model.
 Switching to VTEX led to reduced maintenance costs, as Whirlpool doesn’t have to develop systems or infrastructure internally.

-“In four months we already had an e-commerce ready.
+“In four months we already had the e-commerce ready.
 After launching this site, we had launches every two to three weeks for the rest of the countries.”

 Gabriel Cabrera / Sony Executive